- Published on Monday, 19 September 2016 02:05

 Through their work with FMNs, our postdocs gain valuable networking opportunities as they work with QUBES partners, such as the Ecological Society of America, DryadLab, and SimBio.
 Most recently, our postdocs facilitated the organization and structuring of the ESA’s “Scaling Up” Faculty Mentoring Network: Bringing Research Data into Undergraduate Classrooms, DryadLab Faculty Mentoring Network, SimBio Faculty Mentoring Network, and in this spring’s ESA Data Discovery Faculty Mentoring Network.

-QUBES postdocs are also key contributors to the creation and implementation of in-person workshops such as this summer’s Making Meaning Through Modeling, providing important collaboration between QUBES and our partners BioQUEST, Science Case Network, and Michigan State University.
+QUBES postdocs are also key contributors to the creation and implementation of in-person workshops such as this summer’s Evolution of Data in the Classroom: From Data to Data Science, providing important collaboration between QUBES and our partners BioQUEST, Science Case Network, and Michigan State University.
 Workshops are designed as complements to online Faculty Mentoring Networks, as they are centered around developing effective use of teaching materials and pedagogical approaches in undergraduate courses.

 In addition to building online faculty communities and evaluating outcomes of QUBES activities, postdocs have an opportunity to implement and assess innovative curriculum when teaching courses in the biological sciences at their home institutions at the undergraduate level.
 Our postdocs have mentored a team of undergraduate researchers at the University of Pittsburgh as well as taught classes at the University of Pittsburgh and Radford University.